bennymunyiri/Foundry-fund-me-first/README.md

 Getting Started

 Requirements
 git
-You'll know you did it right if you can run git --version and you see a response like git version x.x.x foundry
+You'll know you did it right if you can run git --version and you see a response like git version x.x.x4

+foundry

 You'll know you did it right if you can run forge --version and you see a response like forge 0.2.0 (816e00b 2023-03-16T00:05:26.396218Z)

 Quickstart

 git clone https://github.com/Cyfrin/foundry-fund-me-f23
 cd foundry-fund-me-f23
 forge build